Get started with Bloomreach Content - Headless Experience Manager integration

-For the local SPA to work, you need to tell it how to access the back-end (Delivery API), and in order to be able to manage content and configuration of your SPA, you need to tell brX how to load your local SPA into the Experience Manager.
+For the local SPA to work, you need to tell it how to access the back-end (Delivery API), and in order to be able to manage content and configuration of your SPA, you need to tell Headless Experience Manager how to load your local SPA into the Experience manager app.
 The former is done through the SPA’s .env file.
 The Delivery API's Pages endpoint base URL will look like <your-brx-host>/delivery/site/v1/channels/brxsaas/pages.
-The latter is done by creating a new Development project in the Projects app, associating the desired channel(s) with it and setting a project- or user-specific “SPA URL” for the Experience manager to load.
+The latter is done by creating a new Development project in the Projects app, associating the desired channel(s) with it and setting a project- or user-specific “SPA URL” for the Experience manager app to load.

-When you’re familiar with how the SPA interacts with the brX back-end, you’ll reach a point where you want to make more significant changes to the back-end configuration than what you can do in the Experience manager only.
+When you’re familiar with how the SPA interacts with the Headless Experience Manager back-end, you’ll reach a point where you want to make more significant changes to the back-end configuration than what you can do in the Experience manager app only.
 You’ll want to start making developer changes.
 Developer changes can include updates to channel configuration, such as adding a new component to the catalog via the Site Management API or simply rearranging components in a standard page template.
 You can also change content models or edit the content itself, and test this alongside your configuration changes before updating the live production site.

 Channel configuration is accessed and updated through the Site Management API.
 You can access it at <your-brx-host>/management/site/v1/channels, and you need to obtain and use an authorization token.
 You can explore the Site Management API through this URL: <your-brx-host>/management/site/v1/api-docs.
-Your changes to the channel configuration will be associated with the developer project created when setting up your local SPA, and you must select that project when previewing your changes in the Experience Manager.
+Your changes to the channel configuration will be associated with the developer project created when setting up your local SPA, and you must select that project when previewing your changes in the Experience manager app.